mendix/docs/content/developerportal/operate/trends-v4.md

 Type | Explanation
 ------------ | -------------
-inserts | Amount of SQL INSERT INTO statements per second.
+inserts | Amount of SQL 'INSERT INTO' statements per second.
 This is used to add new rows of data to a table in the database. transactions | Amount of SQL transactions per second.
-A transaction is a unit of work that is performed against a database. update | Amount of SQL UPDATE statements per second.
-The SQL UPDATE Query is used to modify the existing records in a table. select | Amount of SQL SELECT statements per second.
-The SQL SELECT statement is used to fetch the data from a database table which returns this data in the form of a result table. delete | Amount of SQL DELETE statements per second.
-The SQL DELETE Query is used to delete the existing records from a table.
+A transaction is a unit of work that is performed against a database. update | Amount of SQL 'UPDATE' statements per second.
+The SQL 'UPDATE' Query is used to modify the existing records in a table. select | Amount of SQL 'SELECT' statements per second.
+The SQL 'SELECT' statement is used to fetch the data from a database table which returns this data in the form of a result table. delete | Amount of SQL 'DELETE' statements per second.
+The SQL 'DELETE' Query is used to delete the existing records from a table.

 ### <a name="Trends-appmxruntimesessions"></a>3.3 User Accounts and Login Sessions